logo

 2. Determine the selected component v:

-• If the element type is scalar T, value is a single scalar.
-For this profile, it is treated as a tuple (v0) of length 1.
-The only valid index is k = 0.
-If k != 0, this SHOULD be treated as an error.
+• For scalar T: treat value as a tuple (v0) of length 1.
+The only valid index is k = 0; other values MUST be treated as an error.

-Within a node that carries evmstate:item-field, only single-binding mode is allowed.
-It MUST NOT be combined with the multi-binding attributes (evmstate:calls, evmstate:selectors, etc.) in this profile.
+• Within an element that carries evmstate:item-field, only single‑binding mode is allowed.
+It MUST NOT be combined with the multi‑binding attributes.

 Example: scalar array